ernestyalumni/HrdwCCppCUDA/Cpp14/Strou/except_13/README.md

 need to *assert*:
 * choose between compile-time asserts (evaluated by compiler) and run-time asserts (evaluated at run time)
 * for run-time asserts, need  a choice of throw, terminate, or ignore
-* no code shoudl be generated unless some logical condition is `true` , e.g. some runtime asserts shouldn't be evaluated unless logical condition is `true`.
+* no code should be generated unless some logical condition is `true` , e.g. some runtime asserts shouldn't be evaluated unless logical condition is `true`.
 Usually, logical condition is something like a debug flag, level of checking, or mask to select aong asserts to enforce
 * asserts shouldn't be verbose or complicated to write (because they can be very common)

 The standard offers 2 simple mechanisms: